kimberlymojica/CSS-Positioning/README.md

 <h2>What's your Element?</h2>

   <div class="element">
 <p>Horror is loved by many and of all ages.
-Whether it's bloody, scary, giving you a mind trip or straight out so bad you can't help but laugh and keep watching, there's a horror movie and book out there for everyone.But what exactly makes the horror genre so likeable?
+Whether it's bloody, scary, giving you a mind trip or straight out so bad you can't help but laugh and keep watching, there's a horror movie and book out there for everyone.
+But what exactly makes the horror genre so likeable?
 Here are some general elements that keeps the audience glued to the horror genre: </p>
 </div>

 <div class="list">